agronskiy/go-parallelizer/README.md

 Let's assume you want to build a pipeline of two consecutive steps, each being paralLelized over `N` workers.

-To use this simple package, all you need is to wrap those tasks into functions which take `gopar.InputTask` (which is just a rename of `interface{}`) and output `gopar.OutputResult`.
+To use this simple package, all you need is to wrap those tasks into functions which take `gopar.Msg` (which is just a rename of `interface{}`) and output `gopar.Msg`.

+Those can be later channeled one after another.

 ```go
 package main